Skip to content ↓

 For eligible working families:

-• These families can purchase an additional day on Mondays, 9am to 4pm in school term-time: 15 free hours plus a total of 13 additional hours.
+• These families can purchase an additional day on Mondays, 9am to 4pm in school term-time: 15 free hours plus a total of 13 Additional Hours.

 If we fail to fill these places, we offer: